mathspp/mathspp/pages/02.blog/04.pydonts/pydont-truthy-falsy-and-bool/item.en.md

 ```

 *This* is the part that could be surprising if you have never encountered it.
-The reason this `if` statement is getting is executed is because the list
+The reason this `if` statement is getting executed is because the list
 `[1, 2, 3]` is *Truthy*, that is, the list `[1, 2, 3]` can be interpreted
 as `True` in a Boolean context.
 How can you know this?